cfagiani/ocifreetier/README.md

 response_checksum_validation=when_required
 ```

+#### Terraform Setup

 Prior to running, log into oci via
 ```oci session authenticate``` (this will add the profile entry to your .oci/config file)
 otherwise you can refresh the session token by running any command.
 For instance
 ```oci os ns get``` (to get your object storage namespace)

-Create a varibles file in the terraform directory (myenv.tfvars) that contains the following
+Create a variables file in the terraform directory (myenv.tfvars) that contains the following:

 ```
 tenancy_ocid = <YOUR TENANCY OCID>